 You can also visit the Department of Veteran Affairs, which maintains resources for choosing military-recognized schools, along with a considerable wealth of information on how to leverage your GI Bill benefits.

 The Department also maintains a website where you can lodge and review complaints against disreputable schools in relation to their acceptance of the GI Bill.

-You can also check out this year’s ranking of The 100 Best Online Colleges for a look at those who are doing it right.
+You can also check out this year’s ranking of The 50 Best Online Colleges & Universities 2019 for a look at those who are doing it right.